Volkswagen ID.3: Production model

 In May 2019, Volkswagen confirmed the production model based on this prototype was named Volkswagen ID.3, instead of the rumoured I.D.
 Neo name, and officially presented at the International Motor Show Germany in September 2019.
 The ID.3 is one of five new Volkswagen models based on the MEB platform.
 Smaller cars bearing the ID.1 and ID.2 names are expected, and bigger models will range from ID.4 to ID.9.
 Volkswagen has also applied for trademark protection of an additional "X", supposedly for a SUV.
-Reservations (€1000) for the launch model of the ID.3 started on the 8 May 2019, which were set to be delivered in midyear 2020, whereas the base model, expected to cost under €30,000, will be delivered in 2021.
+Reservations for the launch model of the ID.3 started on the 8 May 2019, which were set to be delivered in midyear 2020, whereas the base model was delivered in 2021.
 Volkswagen named high expected demand as a reason.
 It received 10,000 buyer reservations within 24 hours after pre-orders opened and 30,000 before the unveiling at IAA 2019.
 Retail deliveries began in Germany in September 2020.

 The production version of the ID.3 was unveiled on 9 September 2019 at the Frankfurt Motor Show (IAA), along with the new Volkswagen logo and branding.
 The cars are assembled at Volkswagen's Zwickau factory, where the company expects the full plant capacity (330,000 cars per year) to produce electric cars based on the MEB platform for the Volkswagen Group from 2021 onwards.
 In 2021, an additional ID.3 production line was started at the Transparent Factory in Dresden.

 In 2021, Volkswagen stated they were considering a convertible version, releasing 2 design illustrations.